The event model

 Skip tokens

-Tokens declared with the ? prefix (whitespace, comments) are skips.
+Tokens declared with the -> skip action (whitespace, comments) are skips.
 The parser’s state machine does not see them — they are never consumed by Expect or examined by lookahead.
-The runtime re-inserts them into the event stream just before the next structural event, so consumers that want trivia (formatters, highlighters) see skips in their correct source position, while consumers that only care about structure can filter them out by kind or by the fact that they appear outside any rule scope.
+The runtime re-inserts them into the event stream just before the next structural event, so consumers that want trivia (formatters, highlighters) see skips in their correct source position by default.

 The Pos and Span types